agronholm/cbor2/README.rst

 About
 =====

 .. warning:: This project will be ending it's support of Python 3.5 and lower with release 6.0.0.
+Version 5.2 is the last version tested on Python 2.7

 This library provides encoding and decoding for the Concise Binary Object Representation (CBOR) (`RFC 7049`_) serialization format. `Read the docs <https://cbor2.readthedocs.io/>`_ to learn more.